 Several examples of this in practice:

-- Methane capture mining converts natural gas that would be flared (burned and wasted) into Bitcoin mining energy, reducing total emissions.
+- Methane capture mining converts natural gas that would otherwise be flared (burned and wasted) into Bitcoin mining energy, reducing total emissions.

 "The government will just ban it."

 China banned Bitcoin mining in 2021.
 At the time, China hosted over 50% of the network's total computing power.
 Within months, miners relocated to the US, Kazakhstan, Russia, and elsewhere.
 The network's hashrate fully recovered.
-Bitcoin didn't notice.

 "It can be hacked."